-A rigorous understanding of the pros and cons of different learning-based approaches and the regimes (signal-to-noise ratios, dose levels, or undersampling) where they work well is lacking.
-For example, some methods learn models such as dictionaries or sparsifying transforms using model-based cost functions from training data.
-These methods require fairly modest training data (e.g., several images or patches), and can learn some general properties of images that generalize fairly well [26] to new data (e.g., unseen anomalies may contain similar directional features).
-Blind compressed sensing methods on the other hand learn models on-the-fly from measurements without requiring training data, mimicking multi-layer (iterative) networks but learned in a completely unsupervised and highly adaptive manner.
-Supervised learning approaches learn the parameters of reconstruction models often from large datasets of input-output pairs, but may be less likely to generalize to unseen data [211] or could produce spurious reconstructions of unseen features [128] and anomalies (which are much less likely to occur in training sets).
+A rigorous understanding of the pros and cons of different learning-based approaches and the regimes (signalto-noise ratios, dose levels, or undersampling) where they work well is lacking.
+For example, some methods learn models such as dictionaries or sparsifying transforms using model-based cost functions from the training data.
+These methods require fairly modest training data (e.g., several images or patches) and can learn some general properties of images that generalize fairly well [26] to new data (e.g., unseen structures may contain similar directional features).
+BCS methods, on the other hand, learn models on-the-fly from measurements without requiring the training data, mimicking multilayer (iterative) networks but learned in a completely unsupervised and highly adaptive manner.
+Supervised learning approaches learn the parameters of reconstruction models often from large data sets of input-output pairs, but may be less likely to generalize to unseen data [209] or could produce spurious reconstructions of unseen features [127] and anomalies (which are much less likely to occur in training sets).
 Moreover, supervised learning-based methods typically do not incorporate instance-adaptive components such as optimizing clustering for each test case within a network.
-A rigorous analysis of the different learning methodologies and their efficacy and drawbacks in different (training and testing) data and noise regimes would enable better use of such methods as well as aid the development of better models and improved learningbased reconstruction.
+A rigorous analysis of the different learning methodologies and their efficacy and drawbacks in different (training and testing) data and noise regimes would enable better use of such methods as well as aid the development of better models and improved learning-based reconstruction.
 Effectively and efficiently combining the benefits of both supervised and unsupervised or model-based learning methods is an interesting line of future research.

 There is also increasing interest in learning-driven sampling of data, particularly limited measurements, in medical imaging.
-Some recent works [212], [213] proposed learning the undersampling pattern for CS MRI to minimize error in reconstructing a set of training images (e.g., pre-scans).
-The underlying optimization problems for learning the sampling were combinatorial and moreover, the reconstruction error that is optimized would depend on the chosen reconstruction algorithm and could be a highly nonconvex function as well.
-These works [212], [213] proposed adapting the sampling to both the training data and the reconstruction algorithm including learning-based reconstruction schemes, and showed improved image quality compared to conventional sampling strategies such as variable density random sampling for MRI.
-However, the learning could be computationally very expensive (e.g., in [213]) and the convergence behavior of these sampling adaptation algorithms is unknown.
+Some recent works [210], [211] proposed learning the undersampling pattern for CS MRI to minimize error in reconstructing a set of training images (e.g., prescans).
+The underlying optimization problems for learning the sampling were combinatorial, and moreover, the reconstruction error that is optimized would depend on the chosen reconstruction algorithm and could be a highly nonconvex function as well.
+These works [210], [211] proposed adapting the sampling to both the training data and the reconstruction algorithm including learning-based reconstruction schemes and showed improved image quality compared to conventional sampling strategies such as variable density random sampling for MRI.
+However, the learning could be computationally very expensive [211] and the convergence behavior of these sampling adaptation algorithms is unknown.
 Development of efficient sampling learning algorithms with guarantees would be a promising direction of future research.

-Although we have discussed recent interpretation of deep neural networks with the perspective of combinatorial representation learning, there still remains open questions.
-For example, our understanding of the theory explains inputdependent automatic adaptation to distinct representation, but it does not prove whether the adaptation provides the optimal representation for given input.
-This question is closely related to the generalization power of deep neural networks, which is still an ongoing research area with many open questions.
-Another important open question is that even if such optimal adaptation from a filter set exists, our understanding is lacking on whether the neural network training can find such optimal filter sets.
-Understanding the optimization landscape is another important research area in deep neural networks, with many open questions [214]-[216].
-Recent discoveries show that in many deep neural networks, there are many global minimizers during training, but depending on the optimization algorithms, different minimizers are selected [217], [218].
+Although we have discussed the recent interpretation of deep NNs with the perspective of combinatorial representation learning, there still remain open questions.
+For example, our understanding of the theory explains input-dependent automatic adaptation to distinct representation, but it does not prove whether the adaptation provides the optimal representation for a given input.
+This question is closely related to the generalization power of deep NNs, which is still an ongoing research area with many open questions.
+Another important open question is that even if such optimal adaptation from a filter set exists, our understanding is lacking on whether the NN training can find such optimal filter sets.
+Understanding the optimization landscape is another important research area in deep NNs, with many open questions [212]-[214].
+Recent discoveries show that in many deep NNs, there are many global minimizers, but depending on the optimization algorithms, different minimizers are selected [215], [216].
 Understanding and exploiting this "implicit bias" of the optimization algorithm is another exciting direction for future research.